 Originally from the Midwest, Pamela Marks received her BFA in painting and drawing from the University of Illinois and an MFA in painting from the University of Arizona.

-Marks' artworks have been exhibited in France, Scotland, the Dominican Republic, Greece and the Netherlands.
+Marks' artworks have been exhibited in France, Scotland, the Dominican Republic, Greece, and the Netherlands.
 She has had numerous exhibitions across the United States.
-Her paintings are included in a number of collections including The Tucson Museum of Art; IBM; Tokyo Ana Hotel; Florence Griswold Museum; Benziger Winery; Pabst Brewing Corporation; Singapore Sheraton Hotel; and the Colorado Sangre de Cristo Art Center.
-In 1994, Marks was awarded an honorarium and purchase prize for her multi-paneled artwork, "Healing,” that is on permanent display at the University of Arizona Health Sciences Library in Tucson.
+Her paintings are in several collections, including The Tucson Museum of Art; IBM; Tokyo Ana Hotel; Florence Griswold Museum; Benziger Winery; Pabst Brewing Corporation; Singapore Sheraton Hotel; and the Colorado Sangre de Cristo Art Center.
+In 1994, Marks was awarded an honorarium and purchase prize for her multi-paneled artwork, "Healing," on permanent display at the University of Arizona Health Sciences Library in Tucson.

-Marks spent four months in the Dominican Republic as an artist-in-residence at Altos de Chavon in 1986, and she was the first PASCA artist in residence in Auvillar, France.
-In 2008, she received a Visual Artist Fellowship Grant from the Connecticut Commission on Culture.
-Marks has been a fellow at the MacDowell Colony and the Virginia Center for the Creative Arts.
-While at the American Academy in Rome in the visiting Artist and Scholar Program, the artist began research on sacred geometry that continues to inform her work.
-Since 1991, Marks has taught painting and drawing at Connecticut College in New London.
+Marks' career has included residencies at Altos de Chavon, Dominican Republic (1986); PASCA Auvillar, France (2000); Golden Foundation (2013); and a mini-residency at Zea Mays North Hampton, Ma.
+(2016.)
+2008, she received a Visual Artist Fellowship Grant from the Connecticut Commission on Culture.
+Marks was a fellow at the MacDowell Colony (1999) and the Virginia Center for the Creative Arts (2007).
+While at the American Academy in Rome in the visiting Artist and Scholar Program(2006), the artist began research on sacred geometry that continues to inform her work.
+Marks taught painting, drawing, and color courses at Connecticut College in New London from 1991-2023.